NickSakellariou/Web-Application1/README.md

 ## Prerequisites

-In order someone that wants to run the web application, needs to download XAMPP from the link: https://www.apachefriends.org/download.html
+If someone wants to run the web application, needs to download XAMPP from the link: https://www.apachefriends.org/download.html

 And install (execute file .exe) to the path C:\xampp